-- overview of radio signals and radiowave propagation and how different areas of the atmosphere affect radio communications.
+- overview of radio signals and radio-wave propagation and how different areas of the atmosphere affect radio communications.

-The way that radio signals propagate, or travel from the radio transmitter to the radio receiver is of great importance when planning a radio communications network or system.
-This is governed to a great degree by the regions of the atmosphere through which they pass.
+In many instances, terrestrial radio propagation is governed to a great degree by the regions of the atmosphere through which the signals pass.
 Without the action of the atmosphere it would not be possible for radio communications signals to travel around the globe on the short wave bands, or travel greater than only the line of sight distance at higher frequencies.

 In view of the importance of the atmosphere to radio communications, an overview of its make-up is given here.

 The atmosphere can be split up into a variety of different layers according to their properties.

 Although there are is a number of different ways of classifying the different atmospheric regions - typically different scientific displaces may have their own nomenclature as a result of their interest in different properties.

 The lowest area in the meteorological system is referred to as the Troposphere.
 This extends to altitudes of around 10km above the Earth's surface.
 Above this is the Stratosphere that extends from altitudes around 10 to 50km.
 Above this at altitudes between 50 and 80 km is the Mesosphere and above this is the Themosphere: named because of the dramatic rise in temperatures here.